kcudding/ecotheory.github.io/teach/IPM-construction.md

 Now, putting everything together, the population size distribution at time $t+1$ can be calculated as the integral
 $$n(z',t+1)=\int_L^UK(z',z)n(z,t)\ dz.$$
-The kernel $K(z',z)$ in the IPM is analogous to the projection matrix in MPM.
+The kernel $K(z',z)$ in the IPM is analogous to the projection matrix in MPM (Gonzalez et al., 2021).

 ### From life cycle to model